GoloMarcos/OCTCMG/README.md

 # Parameters from load()

-- load() has 3 parameters
-- path of collections
+- path: path of collections
-- a boolean parameter to download the collections but not load
+- download_only: a boolean parameter to download the collections but not load
-- a parameter to load only one collection, informing your name
+- dataset: a parameter to load only one collection, informing your name

 # The Dataframe of each text collection return (datasets_dictionary[base name]):